CivicDataLab/flood-data-ecosystem-Bihar/Sources/TENDERS/README.md

 # Tenders
-Public procurement datasets are scraped from the [Odisha Tenders](https://tendersodisha.gov.in/nicgep/app) website.
-Flood tenders are identified and geotagged with revenue circles using the names of villages, revenue circles etc., present in tender work descriptions, IDs etc.
+Public procurement datasets are scraped from the [Bihar Tenders](https://eproc2.bihar.gov.in/) website.
+Flood tenders are identified and geotagged with revenue circles using the names of blocks, revenue circles etc., present in tender work descriptions, Refrence IDs etc.

 **Variables extracted from the source:** Count and Sum of Tenders, with various sub types.
 1. `total-tender-awarded-value`: Total value of flood related tenders